meatbroc/js-geofs/README.md

    ```bash
    npm install js-geofs
    ```
 3. You're all set!
-Read the MapAPI and MultiplayerAPI sections to find out more.
+Read the Components sections to find out more.

 # Components